Konrad-Jalowy/notesrepo/fundamentals.md

 - **Bluetooth** - self-descriptive
 - **RF** - radio frequency connector (remote control for example)
 - **Firewire** - usually for external hard drives
+### Graphic device
+- **VGA** - Video Graphics Array, D-shaped, really hard to not recognize, 15 pins numbered from right up corner to left down corner in 3 rows
+- **HDMI** - High-Definition Multimedia Interface, D-shaped, 19 pins in two rows, first row - odd numbers from 1 to 19 from right to left, second row even numbers from 2 to 18 right to left